 The same problem afflicts the other stories.
 Once you grasp its situation you have grasped its beginning, its middle, its end, its theme, its development, and every possible surprise it has in store, largely because none of them have any of these things.
 In “Kilowog” four fresh recruits are stripped of their rings and thrown into dangerous situations by their foulmouthed drill sergeant.
 Within five seconds you foresee everything that follows: Kilowog’s resentments and humiliations; the way he gradually starts to impress the sergeant; the mid-story confrontation between him and the sergeant; the suddenly for-real and for-serious battle; and if you’re even a little bit alert to the dialogue you’ll anticipate the fate of a key character.
 “Kilowog” does nothing to upend any of these anticipations, and even seems to relish lighting on its very obvious tropes with a Cortez-on-Darien air of discovery.
 (These moments may particularly disturb those who remember Invader Zim‘s own “boot camp” story, “Hobo 13,” and they may end up giggling over some extremely unfortunate echoes between that episode and this one.)
 To watch “Kilowog” is too much like participating in some ritual, like High Mass, where the whole point is to check off the prescribed boxes in the prescribed order.

 The worst offenders are “Mogo Doesn’t Socialize” and “Laira,” though, because you can sense within them some undeveloped possibilities.
 “Mogo” at least gets by on some shaggy charm, but it’s a one-joke idea that suffers greatly for not containing any additional jokes that could build up some credibility for the One Big Joke at the end.
 Instead, you can only slouch in wonder at the way it does absolutely nothing while taking forever to deliver a punch line that you can see coming from over several horizons away.
-Contratriwise, “Laira” irritates because it contains the unmixed and unbaked ingredients for a classic tragedy: a princess who trains as a Green Lantern so she can protect her planet has to return to fight her father and siblings after they stretch self-defense to near-genocidal lengths.
+Contrariwise, “Laira” irritates because it contains the unmixed and unbaked ingredients for a classic tragedy: a princess who trains as a Green Lantern so she can protect her planet has to return to fight her father and siblings after they stretch self-defense to near-genocidal lengths.
 But again, as presented, it’s just an idea, and you can tell its only an idea and not a drama because everyone has to explain what is going on, why they are doing it, and why it matters.
 And this, of course, is to violate the First Commandment of Storytelling: Telling instead of Showing.

 If you want a defense of the action scenes, my colleague Ed Liu has your back.
 But whatever their technical merits—and to be truthful I found nothing about them special in the least—they exist in a dramatic vacuum; they would be exactly as meaningful and exactly as exciting as they are if they were excised from the surrounding material and uploaded to You Tube.
 (A fate they will likely suffer, at least to some degree.)
 The music will sound very familiar without being memorable.
 For vast swaths of the picture Nathan Fillion provides a narration that is winningly smooth and relaxed, so much so that I wish he’d played a person.
-(Technically, the credits say he played “Hal Jordan,” but I’m swozzled if a character by that name—rather than a cardboard cutout with Articulated Manly Chin Action—ever showed up in Emerald Knight.)
+(Technically, the credits say he played “Hal Jordan,” but I’m swozzled if a character by that name—rather than a cardboard cutout with Articulated Manly Chin Action—ever showed up in Emerald Knights.)
 Jason Isaacs is also on hand as Her Majesty’s Evil Silver Sterling Tea Service, which is the kind of thing that’s always fun to listen to.
 In fact, I’ll say this in Emerald Knight‘s favor: Most of the performers sound better than the stuff they have to work with.

 There are other Warner/DC titles that I’ve disliked, but their failures have been creative ones: ambition and talent gone astray, or wasted on unworthy material.
 Emerald Knights is the first Warner Premiere product that feels utterly soulless.
 Whatever effort went into it has vanished like water into sand, leaving behind nothing but a corporate tie-in.